 - Preheat oven to 425 degrees F.

 - Toss the tomatoes in 1 tablespoon olive oil, salt, and pepper.
 Cut the eggplant in half lengthwise and score the flesh in a crisscross pattern with a sharp knife.
 Drizzle 1 tablespoon oil on the eggplant and season with salt and pepper.
-Lay the tomatoes, eggplant, whole garlic cloves, and bell pepper on a sheet pan.
+Drizzle 1 tablespoon oil on the garlic cloves and wrap in aluminum foil.
+Lay the tomatoes, eggplant, wrapped garlic, and bell pepper on a sheet pan.
 Roast for 20-25 minutes or until the vegetables are charred and softened.

 - Transfer the bell pepper to a bowl and cover with plastic wrap.
 Let sit for 10 minutes.
 Remove the cover and peel the skin off the bell pepper.
 Discard the stem and seeds.

 - Peel off the garlic skin and scoop out the eggplant flesh.
 Place the eggplant flesh, garlic, tomatoes, and bell pepper in a blender.
 Add the remaining 2 tablespoon olive oil, 2 Calabrian chilies plus 2 tablespoon chile oil, olives, red wine vinegar, and basil and blend until smooth.
 Season the sauce with salt and pepper.